 Upakarma festival is solely for the men.
 The others also join in by preparing delicious food as naivedhyam / blessed food and eating together.
 This festivals falls on Shravana Nakshatra (a star) on the full moon day of Hindu month Shravana.
 August – September in Gregorian calendar.
-This festival is celebrated on different days by followers of Rigveda and Yajurveda based on the occuring of Shravana nakshathra according to their predictions.
-This year (2016) Yajur Upakarma is on 18th August and Rig Upakarma is on 17th August.
+This festival is celebrated on different days by followers of Rigveda and Yajurveda based on the occurring of Shravana nakshathra according to their predictions.
+For the festival date click here.

 On this day, Brahmin, Kshatriya and Vaishya men change the old yajnopavita (sacred thread worn during the upanayana/munji/sacred thread ceremony).